-April 14, 2017
+April 21, 2016

-MOODY NATIONAL REIT II, INC. SUPPLEMENT NO. 1 DATED APRIL 14, 2017 TO THE PROSPECTUS DATED APRIL 14, 2017
+MOODY NATIONAL REIT II, INC. SUPPLEMENT NO. 1 DATED APRIL 21, 2016 TO THE PROSPECTUS DATED APRIL 21, 2016

-This document supplements, and should be read in conjunction with, our prospectus dated April 14, 2017 relating to our offering of up to \$1,100,000,000 in shares of our common stock.
+This document supplements, and should be read in conjunction with, our prospectus dated April 21, 2016 relating to our offering of up to \$1,100,000,000 in shares of our common stock.
 Terms used and not otherwise defined in this Supplement No. 1 shall have the same meanings as set forth in our prospectus.
 The purpose of this Supplement No. 1 is to disclose:

-- the status of our public offering; - the estimated value per share of our common stock; - our investment portfolio; - our pending mergers with Moody National REIT I, Inc.; - the real estate portfolio that would result from the pending mergers; - changes to our board of directors in connection with the pending mergers; - portfolio information following the pending mergers; - an update to our risk factors regarding the pending mergers; - selected financial data; - our performance funds from operations and modified funds from operations; - our net tangible book value; - information regarding our indebtedness; - information regarding our distributions; - information regarding redemption of shares of our common stock; - compensation paid to our advisor and its affiliates; - information on experts; - incorporation of certain information by reference; - unaudited pro forma condensed consolidated financial statements furnished in connection with our pending mergers, attached hereto as Appendix A to this supplement; and - audited financial statements of Moody National REIT I, Inc. as of December 31, 2016, which are furnished in connection with our pending mergers, attached hereto as Appendix B to this supplement.
+- the status of our public offering;

+- a description of our property;

+- a potential property acquisition;

+- selected financial data;

+- our performance-funds from operations and modified funds from operations;

+- our net tangible book value;

+- information regarding our indebtedness;

+- information regarding our distributions;

+- information regarding redemption of our shares;

+- compensation paid to our advisor and its affiliates;

+- renewal of our advisory agreement;

+- changes in directors;

+- information on experts; and

+- incorporation of certain information by reference.